• Home

 3. Onion - Use any roughly chopped yellow onion or white onion.

-4. Garlic Powder - Adds a dry intense and pungent flavor to season the pork chops.
+4. Garlic Powder - Adds a dry, intense, and pungent flavor to season the pork chops.

 5. Salt - Adds season to the pork chops and the peas to bring out the ingredient flavors.
 Use any salt that you prefer.